 To find a Zumba class near you, it’s as easy as entering your address into the search on their website.
-To get a flavour of what Zumba is all about, check out the video below:

 In addition to Zuma there are lots of other dance fitness classes like Jazzercise, Konga and even Bollywood style fitness.

 17. Turn off the lights and dance till you drop